zhouziyue233/DQN-simulation/README.md

 - As AI increasingly powers pricing algorithms in digital markets, a critical question emerges: **Can pricing algorithms learn to collude spontaneously?**

-- Specifically, this question asks when pricing agents interact repeatedly in market, whether they could coordinate on higher prices for maxmizing long-term profits without huamn instructions?
+- Specifically, this question asks when pricing agents interact repeatedly in market, whether they could coordinate on higher prices for maxmizing long-term profits without human instructions?

 - In a seminal work, Calvano et al (2020)'s computational experiment shows that the basic reinforcement learning algorithms *Q-learning* is able to independently learn collusive pricing strategies and achieve supra-competitive profits even without explicit communication.